Moving into Management

 Participants can expect to:

-- enhance their professional skills and establish networks through an exchange of ideas via informal and structured activities; and
+- Enhance their professional skills and establish networks through an exchange of ideas via informal and structured activities.

 John Swinton is Associate Director (Organisation Development) at the Office of Human Resource Management, Griffith University.

-John’s portfolio includes staff support and development; leadership and management development; health and safety; and supporting major organisational change agendas.
-He has held various management positions at Griffith University, including: Manager, Leadership Development Programs; Change Manager, New Age Business Services (People Soft Implementation); HR Consultant (Administration); and Manager, Staff Development.
+John’s portfolio includes staff support and development; leadership and management development; and supporting major organisational change agendas.
+He has held various management positions at Griffith University, including: Manager, Leadership Development Programs; Change Manager, New Age Business Services (People Soft implementation); HR Consultant (Administration Group); and Manager Staff Development.